 In March 2007, the Company (via a subsidiary of Hunt) acquired the exploration and development rights to the La Josefina project from Fomicruz.
 In July 2007, the Company entered into an agreement (subsequently amended) with Fomicruz (the "Initial Agreement") which provides that, in the event that a positive feasibility study is completed on the La Josefina property, a Joint Venture Corporation ("JV Corporation") would be formed by the Company and Fomicruz.
 The Company would own 81% of the joint venture company and Fomicruz would own the remaining 19%.
 Fomicruz has the option to earn up to a 49% participating interest in the JV Corporation by reimbursing the Company an equivalent amount, up to 49%, of the exploration investment made by the Company.
-The Company has the right to buy back any increase in Fomicruz's ownership interest of 19%.
+The Company has the right to buy back any increase in Fomicruz's ownership interest in the JV Corporation at a purchase price of \$200 per each percentage interest owned by Fomicruz down to its initial ownership interest of 19%.
 The Company can also purchase 10% of the Fomicruz's initial 19% JV Corporation ownership interest by negotiating a purchase price with Fomicruz.
 Under the agreement, the Company had until the end of 2019 to complete cumulative exploration expenditures of \$18 million and determine if it will enter into production on the property.
 In October 2019, the agreement was extended until April 30, 2021 which period may be extended for an additional one-year term.
-At December 31, 2019, the Company had incurred approximately \$20 million and is currently in discussions with Fomicruz to develop a plan for production.
+On December 31, 2019, the Company had incurred approximately \$20 million and is currently in discussions with Fomicruz to develop a plan for production.